ocyzUD/Webhook-Spammer/README.md

 ## ⚠️ **Important** ⚠️

 - **Do not use this tool for malicious purposes.** Spam and unauthorized use of webhooks without consent is illegal and unethical.
-- I am not accosiated with what you do and I should not be held responsible
+- I am not associated with what you do and I should not be held responsible

 ## Requirements